-Tapped Apple Winery has been in the works for the last three years and is finally opening its doors soon, but the owners’ passion for wine and their wine making process goes back even further than that.
+Tapped Apple Winery has been in the works for the last few years and opened its doors a couple of years ago, but the owners’ passion for wine and their winemaking process goes back even further than that.
 It began around 2004, with John H Wiedenheft III, his son John IV, and John’s friend Adam Mercer (sometimes referred to as John 4.5) started looking to create something for themselves to enjoy while sitting at home by the fireplace.

 However, each year the wine got better and they began to make more of it, until they found themselves making 200 gallons!
 At this point, they began to ask themselves if they could turn their passion project into a business, and thus began the journey to open Westerly’s own licensed farm winery, with apples fresh from Sunset Orchard in Scituate, RI.